Azure/azure-sdk-for-java/sdk/cosmos/azure-spring-data-cosmos/README.md

 Set `maxDegreeOfParallelism` flag to an integer in application.properties to allow parallel processing; setting the value to -1 will lead to the SDK deciding the optimal value.
 Set `maxBufferedItemCount` flag to an integer in application.properties to allow the user to set the max number of items that can be buffered during parallel query execution; if set to less than 0, the system automatically decides the number of items to buffer.
 NOTE: Setting this to a very high value can result in high memory consumption.
+Set `responseContinuationTokenLimitInKb` flag to an integer in application.properties to allow the user to limit the length of the continuation token in the query response.

 ```java readme-sample-AppConfiguration
 @Configuration